James Comey

 On May 9, 2017, Comey was fired by Donald Trump upon recommendation of the Department of Justice, which stated that Comey had mishandled the Clinton email investigation.
 Statements from Trump and the White House suggested that Comey had also been fired to ease the "pressure" Trump was under due to the Mueller investigation.
 Later that month, Comey allegedly arranged for a friend to leak to the press a memo he had written after a private meeting with the president; Comey denies wrongdoing.
 The memo said Trump had asked him to end the FBI's investigation into Michael Flynn, the former national security advisor.

-The dismissal, various memos detailing meetings with Trump, and Comey's subsequent Congressional testimony in June that same year were interpreted by some commentators as evidence of obstruction of justice on Trump's part and became part of the Mueller investigation.
+Comey's firing, and various memos detailing meetings with Trump, along with Comey's subsequent Congressional testimony in June that same year, were interpreted by some commentators as evidence of obstruction of justice on Trump's part, and became part of the Mueller investigation.
 Horowitz found that Comey violated FBI policy with the leaked memos but saw no evidence he or his lawyers shared classified information, so the Department of Justice declined to prosecute him.
 In August 2019, the Office of the Inspector General found Comey's retention, handling, and dissemination of the memos violated DOJ policies, FBI policies, and his FBI employment agreement.
 In December 2019, Horowitz released a report finding no political bias against Trump by Comey or other FBI officials in their Russia probe, although other DOJ officials criticized that conclusion.

 In September 2025, Comey was indicted by a federal grand jury on one charge of making false statements and one charge of obstruction.
 He pleaded not guilty.
+On November 24, 2025, the case was dismissed by a federal judge.
+Comey was indicted again and surrendered in April 2026 over an Instagram post he briefly made which allegedly made a veiled call for Trump's assassination.